 C looks puzzled.

 Dad: "A musical genius is one who creates music that really moves you deep inside and can do it more naturally than other people.
-Kind of like Adam Smith."
+Kind of like Lisa Bella Donna."

 C: "Oh.
 Yes.
-But I think Adam is a bit better though.
-I mean, he doesn't control a whole symphony and he's not as famous, but he also doesn't need to be famous to be happy.
-That's what I like about him."
+But I think Lisa is a bit better though.
+I mean, she doesn't control a whole symphony and she's not as famous, but she also doesn't need to be famous to be happy.
+That's what I like about her."